6/14/2020

 Mike Mayo

-Hi.
-Thanks for letting me have my follow-up questions.
-I'll just say, so just to be clear, so you are not guiding for positive offering leverage this year, Mark, because earlier you said expenses flat to down, and then you said flat, and it sounds like you're just – and I know there's a lot of COVID costs that make this a difficult year, but is there no positive offering leverage this year?
+Hi, thanks for letting me have my follow-up questions.
+Just to be clear, so you are not guiding for positive operating leverage this year, Mark, because earlier you said expenses flat to down, and then you said flat, and it sounds like you're just, and I know there's a lot of COVID costs that make this a difficult year, but so no positive operating leverage this year?

 speaker